(Note: Last Updated May 2, 2019)

 If your company is a candidate, Left Hook would love to partner on analysis and distribution of your findings.

-Together let's prove, disprove, or inject nuance into this "integration is good" theory, even if the resulting story might complicate or diminish our marketing messages.
+Together let's prove, disprove, or inject nuance into this "integration is good, more is better" theory, even if the resulting story might complicate or diminish our marketing messages.

 After almost five years of integration-building, Left Hook's team comes to this both curious and sober.
 We know not all integrations are layups and home runs; not all integrations make sense for all software companies; and some are just bad distractions.